briceln/DataScience/README.md

 | Convert Data | Data after the conversion made by the LUMC |
 | Cleaned Data | Data after the split of files that contains multiple times an exercise |

 At the beginning of the project, we had access to the dataset of the previous group.
+But after a few weeks, during the first appointment at LUMC, a researcher gave us the RAW dataset and the converted dataset with euler angles.
+So, that we could reproduce the steps done by the previous research group.

 ## Multiple exercises detection script